jonwashburn/riemann-recognition-geometry-up/WRITTEN_PROOF_PROMPT.md

 - **2025-12-19**: Chip the RG boundary-term gate: re-box the single hard wall to the *direct* Port hook `PhaseVelocityBoundaryTrace` (and treat `CRBoundaryTraceLog` as an archetype sufficient condition).
 Add a paper lemma clarifying the equivalent boundary-trace forms (x-derivative vs normal-derivative) so the written proof matches the Lean interface choice.
 - **2025-12-19**: Strengthen the boundary-term gate to a non-vacuous Poisson-model boundary-limit statement: add `PhaseVelocityBoundaryTracePoisson` (limit \(y\downarrow0\) of the conjugate Poisson gradient) and re-box the hard wall accordingly.
 - **2025-12-19**: Add a small interface-shape bridge lemma `phaseVelocityBoundaryTrace_of_poisson : PhaseVelocityBoundaryTracePoisson → PhaseVelocityBoundaryTrace` in `Port/CofactorCRGreenS2Interfaces.lean` (pure wiring; analytic content remains in the Poisson boundary-limit gate).
+- **2025-12-19**: Further honest shrink: add the a.e./distributional-strength gate `PhaseVelocityBoundaryTracePoissonAE` and re-box the hard wall to that (since boundary theory naturally yields a.e. trace identities).
+Added `phaseVelocityBoundaryTracePoissonAE_of_pointwise` as the trivial implication.
+- **2025-12-19**: Further shrink to the *minimal* CR/Green-consumer shape: add `PhaseVelocityBoundaryTracePoissonPairing` (convergence of the interval integral / distributional strength) and re-box the hard wall to it.

 ## Next edits (short queue)